 Study Tip 4 | Learn Japanese Slang to Advance Your Conversation Skills

 Are you looking to enhance your friendship with a Japanese friend?
 Learning Japanese slang is a great way to be able to friendly approach another person and get to comprehend the conversations that go on around you!
 Mastering or comprehending slang words will also help you become more casual and relaxed when speaking to Japanese friends!

-Check out this ultimate guide to learning Japanese slang.
+Check out our Top 40 Japanese Slang to Know.
 This is an awesome resource for someone looking for commonly used slang words in everyday Japanese situations.
 The article breaks up slang words based on your Japanese skill level, the regions you plan to stay in, and different social situations.
 Furthermore, they review the most widely used slang words that you will see come up in everyday conversations with native Japanese speakers!
 Studying these will be key to establishing that close connection to a Japanese person and comprehending casual Japanese.

 There are also a lot of YouTube videos that cover some of the most frequently used slang words!
 Watch this 5-minute video to learn 10 slang words you can use in your next conversation with a Japanese speaker.

 Study Tip 5 | Find a Native Japanese Person to Practice Conversational Japanese

 Being able to conversate with a native Japanese speaker can help you improve both your listening, speaking, and writing skills.
 I recommend using HelloTalk to find multiple language partners who are looking to also learn your native language so that there is a mutual benefit for both parties when practicing your speaking skills.
 I find the voice call functionality being the most effective in improving my Japanese since you are able to directly speak to someone over the phone.
 When speaking, you are practicing your Japanese through a flowing conversation and you are able to change the subject of the conversation to touch on vocabulary that you don’t get to use as often.